skillenza-com/MishMash-India-2020/mishmash/rules.md

 The first round of evaluation will be done online.
 Based on this evaluation, shortlisted teams will be invited for Demo/Presntation over Zoom call scheduled on 4th April, 2020.
 Teams will be judged on following criteria:

-For Teams working on Open Innovation Projects with themes around - Deep Tech / FinTech / EdTech / Mobility:
+For Teams working on Open Innovation Projects with themes around - FinTech / EdTech / Mobility:
 - __Innovation__
 - __Implementation of Azure Services__
 - __Completion:__ Does the hack work?
 Did the team achieve everything they wanted?
 - __Business Impact__

-For Teams working on any of the problem statements by Unilever will be Judged based on the following:
+For Teams working on any of the problem statements by Unilever around Deep Tech / Machine Learning Theme will be Judged based on the following:
 - __Presentation__
 - __Accuracy/MAPE of results - In Model & Hold out__
 - __Explanation of Logic used to get results__